 "Yes.
 The Incarnation, Take Two.
 Wait a minute," I say, "One last thing.
-If you stumble over your words or movements--which you might, seeing that you've only read it once before--carry on with poise.
+If you stumble over your words or movements--which you might, seeing that you've only read it once before--carry on.
 Don't draw attention to yourself or giggle and make jokes--just pick up and carry on.
-It's a lesson for the stage but it's also a life lesson, am I right?"
+Doesn't matter that we're our own audience.
+It's a lesson for the stage but it's also a life lesson, right?"

 Amen, they say.